-The ID and password issued to a researcher remain valid after he/she moves to another research
+The ID and password issued to a researcher remain valid after he/she moves to another research institution.
+Every researcher should exercise due care in handling his/her ID and password so as to prevent their leakage and abuse.

 2. Restrictions on Parallel Grant Application/Receipt